Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Puppy Pads:

-You don’t need to go out get the 1000 pack of puppy pads, just get a regular-sized package to start their house training.
+You don’t need to go out get the 1000 pack of puppy pads, just get a couple of regular-sized packages to start their house training.

 Post You May Like: How To Potty Train A Dachshund

-Pick up a nice soft bed for your doxie.
+Pick up a couple of nice soft beds for your doxie.
 Dog beds come in all shapes and sizes, but don’t purchase anything too expensive for a new puppy right away.

-Everything for the puppy will get Chewed, De-stuffed, Peed on…you name it.
-Choose a puppy bed that can fit in your washing machine for easy cleanup.
+Everything for the puppy will get chewed up, de-stuffed, peed on…you name it.
+Choose puppy beds that can fit in your washing machine for easy cleanup.

 Puppy Shampoo:

 Pick up a gentle puppy shampoo that is hypoallergenic and tear-less.
-Oatmeal-based puppy shampoos rank higher as far as gentleness for puppies, but still effective at cleaning up the dirty pup.
+Oatmeal-based puppy shampoos rank higher as far as gentleness for puppies.

 Note: Don’t use people shampoo.

-I know it may seem tempting and just more convenient, but our people shampoo is formulated for our skin and hair, not a dog’s.
+I know it may seem tempting and just more convenient, but our people shampoo is formulated for our skin and hair, not your dog’s fur.
 It will dry out your Dachshund’s coat and could cause itchy skin conditions.

 Post You May Like: How To Prevent And Treat Dachshund Skin Issues